-Jonathan Lorentz is a passionate performer who has pursued music on the saxophone for the last 30 years.
+Jonathan Lorentz is a passionate performer who has pursued music for the last 30 years.
 Lorentz believes strongly in the interactive and collaborative human element of music making, and enthusiastically connects with other musicians and listeners.
-He currently leads the Jonathan Lorentz Quartet, the Soul Revival, and plays with the experimental improvising band 7oddSeven.
-Jon also stays active with his 18 piece big band, a 10 piece little big band, as well as the very novel Dueling Pianos of NH where he has been seen doubling as a pianist, vocalist, and accordionist.
+He currently leads the Jonathan Lorentz Quartet, impulse3, the Soul Revival, the Big Chill, and plays with the experimental improvising band 7oddSeven.
+Jon also stays active with his swing band, as well as the very novel Dueling Pianos of NH where he has been seen doubling as a pianist, vocalist, and accordionist.

 Jon’s album Borderlands (his first for the United Kingdom's Métier Jazz label) was released to critical acclaim, and has received airplay on radio stations throughout the world.
 In March of 2011 Fanfare Magazine's Lynn René Bayley remarked that "Jonathan Lorentz has really got it: a great style, an explorative mind, and a concept that goes beyond the usual fare you hear from jazz groups."
 Berklee College of Music Professor John Funkhouser celebrates Jonathan for having an "unbelievable sense of time- all the time."
 And recently, NEA Jazz Master and legendary saxophonist Dave Liebman simply said that Jonathan has that "real big sound on tenor sax!"
 In recent years Jon performed and recorded with New Orleans’ own Delfeayo Marsalis, Jerry Sabatini’s Sonic Explorers, and jazz vocalist Teri Roiger.